 IF YOU HAVE DECIDED YOU WANT WHAT WE HAVE AND ARE WILLING TO GO TO ANY LENGTH TO GET IT – THEN YOU ARE READY TO TAKE CERTAIN STEPS.

-The meeting attendees can steer the discussion in a few different directions.
-Let me know if you need any further assistance.
-Some may discuss the steps and how we must be willing to do them.
-Or perhaps someone will bring up what lengths they went to get alcohol and how they probably used to do anything to get the next “fix”.
-In sobriety, we do the same thing, but instead, we do anything to stay sober.
+The meeting attendees can steer the discussion in several directions.
+Some may discuss the steps and how we must be willing to complete them.
+Others might share what lengths they went to get alcohol and how they used to do anything to get the next “fix.”
+In sobriety, we apply the same determination, but instead, we do anything to stay sober.

 6. Dealing with difficult people: Acceptance is the Key